webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 # Subscription Association

+A stable identifier for an application server - such as a public key or a token
-The public key or otherwise public token offered by the application service to the push service may also be used to associate a subscription with the application server that can prove possession of the private counterpart.
+- could also be used to associate a subscription with the application server.

-Subscription association reduces the reliance on endpoint secrecy by requiring this proof to be presented when requesting delivery of a push message.
-This can provide an additional level of security in a situation where the application server may suffer a data leak.
+Subscription association reduces the reliance on endpoint secrecy by requiring proof of possession to be demonstrated by an application server when requesting delivery of a push message.
+This provides an additional level of protection against leaking of the details of the push subscription.

 ## Amendments to Subscribing for Push Messages

-The user agent may include the public token of the application server to associate the subscription with when creating a subscription, when developer has made the association token available.
-For example, the Web Push API [API] could enable the public token of the application server to associate the subscription with in the "association" field of the PushSubscriptionOptions dictionary.
+The user agent includes the public key or token of the application server when requesting the creation of a subscription.
+For example, the Web Push API [API] could allow an application to provide a public key as part of a new field on the `PushSubscriptionOptions` dictionary.

-The URL-safe base-64 encoded [RFC4648] representation of the token may be included by the user agent by including a Crypto-Key header in the request to create a new subscription.
+This token might then be added to the request to create a push subscription.

-As an extension, accepting multiple keys to be specified in the Crypto-Key header when creating a subscription would allow a subscription to be associated with multiple application servers.
+Allowing the inclusion of multiple keys when creating a subscription would allow a subscription to be associated with multiple application servers or application server instances.
 This would require more state to be maintained by the push service for each subscription.

 ## Amendments to Requesting Push Message Delivery

-When a subscription has been associated with an application server, the request for push message delivery must include proof of possession of the private counterpart of the token that was used when creating the subscription.
+When a subscription has been associated with an application server, the request for push message delivery MUST include proof of possession for the associated private key or token that was used when creating the subscription.
+Requests that do not contain proof of possession are rejected with a 401 (Unauthorized) status code.

-If the application server cannot satisfy this requirement, the application server must reject the delivery and generate a 401 (Unauthorized) status code.

 # IANA Considerations